It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 Okay, see, there's a method to my madness.

-I give you the stuff that related to the headline, and then tell you what's in the whole story if you read it all.
+I give you the stuff that related to the headline and then tell you what's in the whole story if you read it all.

-So couples without children have happier marriages, and then we learn that lesbian, gay, bisexual are more generally positive about and happier with the quality of their relationship and the relationship which they have with their partner.
+And then we learn that lesbian, gay, bisexual are more generally positive about and happier with the quality of their relationship and the relationship which they have with their partner.

 Heterosexual parents are the group least likely to be there for each other.